-The oxygen introduced into the heating system with the first filling and subsequent top-ups reacts with the system materials without causing damage.
+The oxygen introduced into the heating system with the first fill and the top-up water reacts with the system materials without causing damage.

 The characteristic blackening of the water after some time in use indicates that free oxygen is no longer present.
-The Technical Rules and in particular Directive VDI 2035 sheet 2 therefore recommend that heating systems are designed and operated so that a constant ingress of oxygen into the heating water is prevented.
+The technical rules and in particular VDI Directive 2035-2 therefore recommend that heating systems are designed and operated so that a constant ingress of oxygen into the heating water is prevented.